andre-lichtsteiner/ModelComparison/documentation.md

 The modification we have made to their method is changing the value of beta at *every* step of the MCMC chain rather than at set intervals.
 Beta is therefore changed **very** slowly, so as to not cause issues with equilibration.

 <h4>Summary of the method</h4>
-The main idea of this method is to progressively change the target density from being the posterior of one model to the posterior of another model, which allows estimating the Bayes factor.
+The main idea of this method is to progressively change the target density from being the posterior of one model to the posterior of another model, which allows estimation of the Bayes factor.

 This is accomplished by setting the posterior density to the product of the two model posteriors, with one raised to the power of the parameter **beta** and the other raised to **1 - beta**.

-Regularly across the chain, a value called **U** in the {{site.lartillot_paper_authors}} paper is calculated which is later used in estimating the Bayes factor.
+Regularly across the chain, a value called **U** in the {{site.lartillot_paper_authors}} paper is calculated, which is later used in estimating the Bayes factor.

-Please read the above paper for more understanding of this method.
+Please read the above paper to obtain a more thorough understanding of this method.

 ## Installation